AdamWagner/stackline/README.md

 ### …on the shoulders of giants
 Thanks to [@koekeishiya](gh-koekeishiya) without whom the _wonderful_ [yabai](https://github.com/koekeishiya/yabai) would not exist, and projects like this would have no reason to exist.

-Similarly, thanks to [@dominiklohmann](https://github.com/dominiklohmann), who has helped _so many people_ make chunkwm/yabai "do the thing" they want, that I seriously doubt either project would enjoy the vibrant user bases they do today.
+Similarly, thanks to [@dominiklohmann](https://github.com/dominiklohmann), who has helped _so many people_ make chunkwm/yabai "do the thing" they want and provides great feedback on new and proposed yabai features.

 Finally, thanks to [@cmsj](https://github.com/cmsj), [@asmagill](https://github.com/asmagill), and all of the contributors to [hammerspoon](https://github.com/Hammerspoon/hammerspoon) for opening up macOS APIs to all of us!